reacton-js/reacton/README.md

 ```html
 <h1 #hello>Hello, {{ message }}!</h1>
 ```

+For closed components, calling this property from outside of static methods returns «undefined».

 In this example, the H1 element has been assigned the link attribute ***hello***.
 To get the element to which the attribute has been assigned, the special property **$refs** is used, which is an object containing all the reference attributes of the component and the elements they refer to.